 Ask your coworkers

-Identify which traits to include
+Identify relevant traits

 How not to answer